charlesrogers/product_management/qualitative_research/how_to_create_objectives.md

 # How to Create Objectives
 ## What is the Appropriate Level to Frame the Objectives?
-### Framework to explain the different levels of objectives
+### Hierarcy of Abstractions for User Objectives
-1. Business level: Maximize profit profit
+1. Role level: The job-specific objective
-2. Job level: The role specific job itself - eg "Sell more products" or "Find the right products for internal use"
+    1. Eg a sales person's core job might be "Sell a product or service"
+1. Outcome/Quality level - Specific criteria about how the job needs to be accomplished ("if you don't do it this way, it's not worth doing")
+    1. These could also be called "meta" jobs, but they often concern how long something takes, error rate, resources requirements, and quality aspects)
-3. Step level: The context-specific job  - eg. "Source products in order to resell them"
+1. Step level: The context-specific job  - eg. "Find leads" or "Source products in order to resell them"
-4. Process step level: A critical step in order to achieve the intermediate job (at Level 2) - eg. "Evaluate suppliers"
+1. Objective-level/Metric Level
-5. Objective/Metric Level - eg "determine on-time delivery rate"
+    1. Typically related to and can be measured in - eg "determine on-time delivery rate"
+1. Strategic level
+    1.
+1. Tactical level: Tactics or techniques that are used in order to achieve a process step
+    1. These are dangerous because they imply a solution, however you'll need to respect these unless you are going to introduce a solution good enough that a user finds it worth it to change their process.
-6. Tactical step level: Tactics or techniques that are used in order to achieve a process step - eg. "Learn from other people what they thought of their experience sourcing from that supplier
+    1. eg. "Learn from other people what they thought of their experience sourcing from that supplier

-7. Consumption Chain Level: how long to understand the tool that helps you accomplish the objective
-## Meta Jobs:
-+ Objectives specifically related to using the product - eg. "Find repeat order data", "Sign up quickly"
-+ Objectives related to internal processes that don't directly accomplish the job (but are more around reducing variability/cost/mistakes when accomplishing the context-specific (level 2 job - "Submit pre-PO approval request to supervisor") but may be company specific.
-Very similar to product meta job, but it's service related...
-+ If it applies to every step, a potential solution is abstracting it up a level and just asking it once:
-> Minimize the likelihood of not following established processes in the organization
-  + Optional: Is this about forgetting?
-Is this about not making your bosses angry?
-Should we abstract up a level and say something like "Minimize the number of internal preventable mistakes"
+NB: In business there is often a higher level, "company-level" goal, which very frequently is "Maximize profit" and it is often appropriate to skip this because it is almost a universal.

 ## Troubleshotting & Tips
 + When stuck on an objective, it might be helpful to identify at which level it is located:
  + The above example (X) seems like it's "Sell Products > Find Suppliers > Vet Supplier > Determine Supplier's Business Stability > Determine financial stability"
 + Probability/risk (and thus "Likelihood" objectives) seem to be more relevant when there is hidden risk...
-+ Go deeper on the objectives that are more directly relevant to the project and higher level for the adjacent objectives.
++ + Go deeper on the objectives that are more directly relevant to the project and stay higher level for if only an adjacent objectives.
+The more relevant to the business/project at-hand, the more specific (lower level) we typically should focus.
+## Open Questions

 + When presenting solutions, is it better to write the solution to a higher or more specific level?
 For example, when trying to determine what solution to build, and cross-validating against previous interviews and considering the needs of a US-based medical device company:
 + Level X - Minimize time to find a supplier who complies with regulations